Take a poodle, mix it with a pug, and you’ll have one of the cutest pug crossbreeds in the world: the Pugapoo!

 Pugs are small dogs, compact dogs that can weigh between 12-14 pounds.
 As a member of the toy dog group, they grow to about 10-12 inches in height.
 Pugs also have short, smooth coats that don't require a lot of grooming.

 Pugs are part of the brachycephalic breed, which means short-headed.
 This is what gives them their distinct flat faces and prominent eyes.

 Poodles come in three different sizes: standard, miniature, and toy.
 Whatever the size, poodles are renowned for their sophisticated, curly coats.
 This requires some serious grooming.

 The combination of a pug and miniature/toy poodle will produce a small and extremely cute little dog.
-They’ll have a little bit of extra fur, but nothing compared to some purebred poodles.
+They’ll have a little bit of extra fur due to the poodle coat, but nothing compared to some purebred poodles.

 A mix between a pug and standard poodle will produce a medium-sized dog with a lot more fur.
 It will be very time consuming to manage, but this crossbreed is much less common than the pug/toy/miniature poodle mix.

 The Pugapoo can be a real contradiction.
 Pugs and Poodles have very different personalities, so it's hard to make predictions about individual Pugapoos.
 For instance, pugs were bred as lap dogs, and are comfortable living in smaller environments and only require moderate amounts of exercise.
 This is very different from some poodles, especially the standard poodle.
 These high-energy working dogs need plenty of space and exercise.
 Poodles are also known for their intelligence and poise, whereas the pug is cheerful, charming, and a little bit naughty.